Quality Indicators for the Provision of Accessible Educational Materials and Technologies

 The agency provides or arranges for comprehensive learning opportunities and technical assistance that address all aspects of the need, selection, acquisition and use of accessible materials and technologies.

-Ongoing learning opportunities and technical assistance draw from multiple sources, are offered in different forms (e.g., in person, briefs, webinars, book studies) and range from introductory to advanced to reach all stakeholders.
+Ongoing learning opportunities and technical assistance draw from multiple sources, are offered in different forms (e.g., coaching, presentations, webinars, briefs, book studies) and range from introductory to advanced to reach all stakeholders.

 Quality Indicator 5